Standards 2.0 is Here! Click here to access it and other new resources.

-In the United States, about 11.2 million children have special health care needs.
+In the United States, nearly 14.2 million children have special health care needs.
 Children and youth with special health care needs (CYSHCN) are a diverse group of children, ranging from children with chronic conditions to those with more medically complex health issues, to children with behavioral or emotional conditions.
-The Maternal and Child Health Bureau defines CYSHCN as children from birth to age 21 who have or are at increased risk for a chronic physical, developmental, behavioral or emotional condition and who also require health and related services of a type or amount beyond that required by children generally.
+The Maternal and Child Health Bureau defines CYSHCN as children who have or are at increased risk for a chronic physical, developmental, behavioral or emotional condition and who also require health and related services of a type or amount beyond that required by children generally.

 As a national advocate for family health, AMCHP ensures these children receive high quality, family-centered, integrated health services by partnering with national and state agencies and organizations, such as state Title V CYSHCN Programs.
 State Title V CYSHCN programs have decades of experience in creating and sustaining systems of care for CYSHCN and their families.
 State CYSHCN programs ensure family-centered, community-based, coordinated care for children with chronic conditions and disabilities.